10/19/2021

 Stefan Trampus

-you.
-Well, if we look at the development that we have, I mean there's lots of different products, so it could be a really, really complex answer to your questions, Adam.
-But if we look at the development of what we're doing in the market for the different segments, I mean we're taking in good intake in the SME segment, and the small segment on the back of the new portfolio that we launched this year.
+Well, if you look at the development that we have, I mean, there's lots of different products, so it could be a really, really complex answer to your questions, Adam.
+But if we look at the development and what we're doing in the market for the different segments, I mean, we're taking in Good intake in the SME segment and the small segment on the back of the new portfolio that we launched this year.
 I think we're taking a conscious and responsible approach to the price in the market.
-We're well above of some of our competitors on the pricing there, so it's actually developing a little bit better than expected in that segment.
-On the larger segments of the public and the key private segments, I mean these are the contracts that we take in their pricing, are individual contracts and negotiations.
-And the focus in these segments is really to drive profitability, making sure that we stick with the pricing guidelines and improve margin totally according to the ambition that we set out for the different segments going forward.
-And we can see that this is yielding result, you can see that on the mobile aspect for instance, but also when we look at the solutions revenues that we are getting.
+We're well above some of our competitors. on the pricing there, so it's actually developing a little bit better than expected in that segment.
+On the larger segments, so the public and the key private segments, I mean, these are the contracts that we take in the pricing, our individual contracts and negotiations.
+And the focus in these segments is really to drive profitability, making sure that we stick with the pricing guidelines and improve margin, totally according to the ambition that we set out for the different segments going forward.
+And we can see that this is yielding results.
+You can see that on the mobile ASPU, for instance. but also when we look at the solutions, revenues that we are getting.
 So hopefully that answers your questions, Adam.
-Yeah,

 speaker